rafiquecudjoe/personalPortfolio/content/featured/Al-Aleem Search Engine/index.md

   - RapidAPi
 ---

-This is a Google Search Engine clone bui;t with ReactJS, TailwindCSS and Rapid API
+This is a Google Search Engine clone built with ReactJS, TailwindCSS and Rapid API